 Collector examines a sculpture at Foksal Gallery Foundation during Art Basel 2015.
 Image courtesy of Art Basel

 This year, there is an increase in the number of collectors compared to previous years.
-During opening preview, wealthy collectors who came from across the world went though exhibition halls looking for artworks for their collection.
+During the opening preview, wealthy collectors who came from across the world went through exhibition halls looking for artworks for their collection.

-The increase in the number of collectors at this year’s event is the result of effort by Art Basel to attract more collectors to this art event that has become an annual ritual.
+The increase in the number of collectors at this year’s event is the result of an effort by the organizer to attract more collectors to this art event that has become an annual ritual.
 By increasing its VIP staff, all effort was made by Art Basel to cultivate new wealthy collectors who are either setting up their own galleries or acting on behalf of others.

 The result of that effort is very evident at this year’s Art Basel.
 In exhibition halls and gallery spaces, collectors are seen walking around looking at paintings, sculptures, installations and other forms of art.